ngrx/platform/projects/ngrx.io/content/guide/schematics/feature.md

 ## Overview

-Generates a feature set containing an `actions`, `effects` and `reducer` file.
+Generates a feature set containing an `actions`, `effects`, `reducer`, and `selectors` file.
 You use this to build out a new feature area that provides a new piece of state.

 ## Command